TylerRockwell/TylerRockwell.github.io/_posts/2015-12-24-lg-optimus-exceed-2-complete-control.md

 ![The Easy Version]({{ site.url }}/images/exceed-tutorials/lg-pp1-software.png){: .center-image}

-If it says VS450PP2, you will need to flash the phone to version 1 before TowelRoot will work.
-Instructions here.
+If it says VS450PP2, you will need to [flash the phone]({% post_url 2015-12-24-lg-optimus-exceed-2-rom-flash %}) to version 1 before TowelRoot will work.

 Once you've confirmed the software version, there's one more preparation step before installing.
 You need to enable the installation of apps from unknown sources.
 To do this, go to Menu -> Settings -> Security -> Unknown Sources.
 Make sure this box is checked, read the warning (or not), and tap OK.